ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 * A `ConfigMap` for kube-rbac-proxy, containing resource attributes required for authorization.
 * A `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` that allow the `kube-rbac-proxy` to access the Kubernetes TokenReview and SubjectAccessReview APIs.

-## Verify Initial Unauthorized Access
+## Verify initial unauthorized access

 Attempt to submit a Ray job to the cluster to verify that authentication is required.
 You should receive a `401 Unauthorized` error: